Clear, accessible definitions for common urban planning terms.

 What Is Regional Planning?

-Regional planning is most commonly practiced to address specific issues that cross local jurisdictional boundaries, like transportation or watershed protection.
+Regional planning addresses planning issues that cross local jurisdictional boundaries, like transportation or watershed protection.
 In other examples, regional planning offers a holistic approach to the interconnected systems and dynamics that shape physical and cultural landscapes.

 Regional planning is a form of planning defined by geographic area—usually comprising a land area that encompasses multiple cities and counties.
 In the United States, regions can also cross state lines.
 In part because of that large geographical scope, regional planning can have many meanings and take many forms.
 The political support for regional planning is also a constant source of fluctuation and debate.